-Nylon carpets are popular due to their durability, stain and dirt resistance, good looks and ease of maintenance.
+Nylon carpets are famous due to their durability, stain and dirt resistance, good looks, and ease of maintenance.
 Let’s look at the reasons behind the ever-growing popularity of nylon carpets.

-Nylon is the most preferred fibre for carpets especially in high-traffic areas.
-Nylon carpets are ideal in hallways, family dens and living rooms, or any other room where your family tends to spend time in.
+Nylon is the most preferred fiber for carpets, especially in high-traffic areas.
+Nylon carpets are ideal in hallways, family dens, and living rooms, or any other rooms where your family tends to spend time in.

-Nylon carpets have a good yarn memory.
-This means that the synthetic fibres hold their shape despite heavy footfall.
+Nylon carpets have a good yarn memory – this means that the synthetic fibers hold their shape despite heavy footfall.
 They also do not produce static.
-The pile can hold the twist for a long period of time and look fresh and new for several years.
+The pile can hold the twist for an extended period and look fresh and new for several years.

 Nylon carpets remain beautiful and fresh with proper care.

 Stains pose a big problem to carpets and rugs.
-All quality nylon carpets are treated with stain- and soil-resistant coating which prevents the stains from running deep and the soil from collecting in the fibres.
+All quality nylon carpets are treated with stain- and soil-resistant coating, which prevents the stains from running deep and the soil from collecting in the fibers.
 You need to apply this coating or treatment periodically for best results.

-This is particularly useful when the fibres are flattened or worn out in the high traffic areas of your home.
-The heat reactivates hydrogen molecules and the fibres retain the original shape, and you have your beautiful carpet back!
+This is particularly useful when the fibers are flattened or worn out in the high traffic areas of your home.
+The heat reactivates hydrogen molecules, and the fibers retain the original shape, and you have your beautiful carpet back!

 Steam cleaning your carpet every year or once in 18 months will help it regain its texture and sheen, and look as new again.

 As stated earlier, nylon tends to hold on to stains.
-To prevent this from happening, most new techniques employ cutting-edge stain prevention treatments.
+Most new techniques employ cutting-edge stain prevention treatments to prevent this from happening.

 Solution-dyed nylon is considered to be the most stain-resistant.
-In this process the colour is locked into the fibre during its production, as against dyeing the fibre after production.
+In this process, the color is locked into the fiber during its production, as against dyeing the fiber after production.

-The colour is a part of the structure of the nylon fibre and is permanent.
+The color is a part of the structure of the nylon fiber and is permanent.
 Also, it lasts for years and is fade-resistant.
-Stains from spills and falls are unable to attach themselves to the fibre cells, allowing you to remove them easily.
+Stains from spills and falls are unable to attach themselves to the fiber cells, allowing you to remove them quickly.

-Nylon carpets are resistant to mould, dust and mildew.
+Nylon carpets are resistant to mold, dust, and mildew.
 They also have excellent moisture-resistant qualities.
-Nylon can withstand damage from moisture and wetness, and is suitable for use in bathroom and kitchen.
+Nylon can withstand damage from moisture and wetness and is suitable for use in bathroom and kitchen.

-These qualities makes nylon hypoallergenic and safe for homes.
+These qualities make nylon hypoallergenic and safe for homes.

-Type 6,6 nylon is considered high quality and is usually branded, with DuPont being a popular name.
+Type 6,6 nylon is considered high quality and is usually branded, with DuPont being a famous name.
 But unbranded nylon should not be discounted totally.
-It is usually cheaper than and as good as the branded nylon.
+It is generally cheaper than and as good as the branded nylon.

 A well-made type 6 nylon carpet is as good as the upgraded version (type 6,6) and will serve your purpose perfectly.